apnea/features/README.md

 # Features

-## Chaos vs Noise Analysis for USD/EUR Exchange Rates
+## Chaos vs Noise Analysis for EUR/USD Exchange Rates

-This module implements the methodology from Rosso et al. (2007) "Distinguishing Noise from Chaos" to analyze whether USD/EUR exchange rate time series exhibit chaotic or stochastic behavior using the complexity-entropy causality plane.
+This module implements the methodology from Rosso et al. (2007) "Distinguishing Noise from Chaos" to analyze whether EUR/USD exchange rate time series exhibit chaotic or stochastic behavior using the complexity-entropy causality plane.
+Data is ingested from an Apache Arrow Flight server.

 ### Architecture Overview